 Our study objective is to understand whether views on ageing well vary by sex and social location.
 The study’s findings will be important for future research on the intersectionality of ageing, sex/gender and health.

 The study has been planned in collaboration with an interdisciplinary team with expertise in medicine, epidemiology, rehabilitation science, sociology, economics (+ SB?).
-The work has been planned to align with the requirements of the Tri-Council Policy Statement-2 (Chapter 10) [8].
+The work is planned to align with the requirements of the Tri-Council Policy Statement-2 (Chapter 10) [8].
 Additional ethical framework criteria may be identified in community consultations, and community agreements will be a part of the final research plan.

 Design/Methods: A qualitative study that uses framework analysis methods will be conducted in collaboration with older adults.
 Participants will be recruited through contacts in communities (?) and organisations.